 If a distracted driver is unable to respond to sudden stops or hazards on the road ahead, he or she can collide with another vehicle from behind.
 Examples of distracted driving include eating or drinking while driving, texting while driving, adjusting device controls, applying makeup, and any other activity that is not directly related to driving.

-Other factors that can increase the chances of having a rear-end collision include tailgating and poor vehicle maintenance, such as driving with worn brake pads.
-Substance abuse and driving under the influence of drugs or alcohol can also lead to an accident by impairing decision-making, prolonging your reaction time, and causing you to be overconfident about your abilities.
+Another important factor that can increase the chances of having a rear-end collision is driving under the influence of drugs or alcohol.
+This behavior can also lead to an accident by impairing decision-making, prolonging your reaction time, and causing you to be overconfident about your abilities.
 These factors can all raise the likelihood of an accident occurring.